studio-thgie/phd.thgie.ch/output/expose-v2.md

 #### 4.1.2 Bridging the analysis of visuality and technology in video games #todo
 Stepping fully into my own dissertation I want to bridge the analysis of two different domains.
 Code and visuality are interrelated and part of the feedback loop of gaming machine and player.
 This objective is distinguished by being research through a methodological approach, the goal being testing and examining the possibilities of a joined analysis of the two halves of this proposed whole.

-- this needs to be expanded I believe
+- this needs to be expanded

 #### 4.1.3 Discourse on multimodality of coding for visuality #todo